hashicorp/vagrant/website/source/docs/vagrantfile/ssh_settings.html.md

 This defaults to the value of `config.ssh.username`.

 * `config.ssh.shell` (string) - The shell to use when executing SSH commands from Vagrant.
 By default this is `bash -l`.
-Note that this has no effect on the shell you get when you run `vagrant ssh`.
-This configuration option only affects the shell to use when executing commands internally in Vagrant.

 * `config.ssh.sudo_command` (string) - The command to use when executing a command with `sudo`.
 This defaults to `sudo -E -H %c`.
 The `%c` will be replaced by